-A pop filter is a microphone accessory that reduces the unpleasant “popping” sound when you say words with p, b, and t sounds.
+A pop filter, sometimes called a shield, is a microphone accessory that reduces the unpleasant “popping” sound when you say words with p, b, and t sounds.
 It’s also good for cutting down on plosives like sibilance and fricatives.
 Pop filters are usually made of foam or fabric stretched over a frame.
 They are typically placed between your mouth and the microphone to minimize wind effects or reduce background noise too!

 In this post, we will explore the benefits of using a pop filter for voice recordings.